sjung366/SCCAD-3nm-PDK/sample designs/PPA_Comparison.md

 This repository contains sample designs and evaluation results for the **SCCAD 3nm Process Design Kit (PDK)**.

-##  PPA Comparison: Frontside vs. Backside PDN
+##  PPA Comparison: Frontside vs. Backside-Version
 The following table summarizes the Power, Performance, and Area (PPA) results for two distinct designs (ECG and OpenPiton).

 | Benchmark | ECG | ECG | OpenPiton | OpenPiton |